ih-suarez/afs-215/week3/creating_a_server/readme.md

 2. Create a createserver.js file
 3. In a console, navigate to the directory in which you have saved your file.
 Start the server with node app.js

-Visit [localhost:9000](http://localhost:9000) (Links to an external site.) to ensure you have achieved success.
+Visit [localhost:9000](http://localhost:9000) (Links to your local host, that will be hosting the site.) to ensure you have achieved success.